tsawan/blog/src/pages/playing-with-xstate/index.md

 ```

-The state is used to access current state and send method can be used to transition to antoher state.
-The helper function isEditing just checks if current state is one of add, edit or remove.
+The state is used to access the current state and the send method can be used to transition to another state.
+The helper function isEditing just checks if the current state is one of add, edit, or remove.
 This looked ok but I wanted to see if it is possible to have a single (parent) state for add/edit/remove to avoid <code>isEditing</code> helper function.
-Although XState has a concept of hirrarchical states but that just adds a set of states inside a state.
+Although XState has a concept of hierarchical states but that just adds a set of states inside a state.

 ##Context to the rescue##
 XState provides an option to extend the state with the context.
 It can hold any piece of information and can be used as below.